rks101/dualboot/README.md

 ```
 ----

-**Locked or read-only Windows partition or a locked NTFS partition**
+## Locked or read-only Windows partition or a locked NTFS partition

-Sometimes a certain partition cannot be accessed or it is read-only, no write or update is alowed in a dual booted system with Windows.
-An unclean shutdown from Windows filesystem or hibernation or fast boot enabled in Windows or incomplete update possibly gone wrong or similar event can render an NTFS/FAT partition exclusively locked or read-only or inaccessible.
+Sometimes a particular partition cannot be accessed or it is read-only, no write or update is alowed in a dual booted system with Windows.
+An unclean shutdown from the Windows filesystem or hibernation or fast boot enabled in Windows or incomplete update possibly gone wrong or a similar event can render an NTFS/FAT partition exclusively locked or read-only or inaccessible.

 Trying to access NTFS partition using mount, see the message:
 ```